damayantiazure/devsecops/Labs/Module-1-Creating-a-DevOps-Pipeline-Lab.md

     Click `Save`

 8. Repete the step **5,6** to create another Service connection but now for production, Select the subscription `Azure Pass - Sponsorship` with the ID that you got on the Module-0.
-For **Service connection name** type the `Azure-Service-Connection-Production`
+For **Service connection name** type `Azure-Service-Connection-Production`

     >NOTE: if you have an error, just refresh the page on your browser and try again